Arthur Collins (singer): Recordings and legacy

 Arthur Collins recorded hundreds of songs, and in many cases he recorded the same song multiple times for various recording outfits.
-His signature song was The Preacher and the Bear, which he first recorded in 1905.
+His signature song was Arthur Longbrake's "The Preacher and the Bear", which he first recorded in 1905.
 His rendition, widely dispersed among a variety of releases, constitutes the most popular non-operatic record made during the first decade of the twentieth century.
 Collins was still recording the number in 1922, and a 1908 remake of the piece for Victor remained in their catalog until 1941; at his personal appearances "The Preacher and the Bear" was invariably requested.
 His recording sold over one million copies, and was awarded a gold disc, only the second one ever presented.